MERS

 What is MERS?

-Middle East Respiratory Syndrome (MERS) is a respiratory disease caused by a coronavirus called Middle East Respiratory Syndrome Coronavirus (MERS-CoV).
+Middle East Respiratory Syndrome (MERS) is a viral respiratory illness caused by a coronavirus known as Middle East Respiratory Syndrome Coronavirus (MERS-CoV).
+MERS typically causes a severe respiratory illness that is often fatal.
 MERS was first discovered in 2012 in Saudi Arabia.
-MERS-CoV is not the same as the SARS-associated coronavirus (SARS-CoV) that caused severe acute respiratory syndrome (SARS) in 2003.
-Both viruses are similar types of viruses (coronaviruses) and both can cause severe respiratory disease.
-MERS-CoV, however, does not spread in communities as easily as SARS-CoV.
+MERS-CoV is not the same as the SARS-associated coronaviruses SARS-CoV, which causes severe acute respiratory syndrome (SARS), or SARS-CoV-2, which causes coronavirus disease 2019 (COVID-19).
+All three viruses are similar and can cause severe respiratory disease.
+However, unlike SARS-CoV and SARS-CoV-2, MERS-CoV does NOT appear to spread readily in communities.
+This is a very important difference between these viruses.

 Who gets MERS?

-People with MERS have traveled to or lived in the Arabian Peninsula, or had close contact with an ill person who recently traveled to the Arabian Peninsula.
+To date, all individuals who have been diagnosed with MERS were linked to travel to or lived in countries in and near the Arabian Peninsula.
 The Arabian Peninsula includes Bahrain, Iraq, Iran, Israel, the West Bank and Gaza, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, Syria, the United Arab Emirates, and Yemen.
-Only two people with MERS have been identified in the United States.
-Both lived and worked in Saudi Arabia where they likely became infected.
+Only two people with MERS have been identified in the United States, both in 2014.
+Both lived and worked in Saudi Arabia, where they likely became infected.

-Some people with MERS might become infected after having contact with infected camels.
-People providing care to a person with MERS can also become infected if they do not follow infection control recommendations.
-Certain people appear to be at higher risk for developing severe disease, including those with weakened immune systems, older people, and people with chronic diseases, such as kidney disease, diabetes, cancer, and lung disease.
+Certain people may be at higher risk for developing severe disease, including those with weakened immune systems, older people, and people with chronic diseases, such as kidney disease, diabetes, cancer, and lung disease.

 How is MERS spread?